MLA business units

 Chief Executive Officer: Dr Jane Weatherley

-Roles and responsibilities: The creation of the Integrity and Information Systems Company (IISC) aims to reflect the increased scope of NLIS Limited to form a new subsidiary of MLA.
-IISC will set the strategic direction for the red meat industry’s integrity programs in consultation with SAFEMEAT, carrying full responsibility for delivering to industry.
-IISC will manage programs including the National Livestock Identification System (NLIS), Livestock Production Assurance (LPA) and National Vendor Declaration (NVD).
-In addition to maintaining all of the industry integrity systems, IISC will have a broader function to build a fully integrated information platform to deliver MLA's component of the industry's Digital Value Chain Strategy.
+Roles and responsibilities: The creation of the Integrity Systems Company aims to reflect the increased scope of NLIS Limited to form a new subsidiary of MLA.
+Integrity Systems Company will set the strategic direction for the red meat industry’s integrity programs in consultation with SAFEMEAT, carrying full responsibility for delivering to industry.
+Integrity Systems Company will manage programs including the National Livestock Identification System (NLIS), Livestock Production Assurance (LPA) and National Vendor Declaration (NVD).
+In addition to maintaining all of the industry integrity systems, Integrity Systems Company will have a broader function to build a fully integrated information platform to deliver MLA's component of the industry's Digital Value Chain Strategy.

-The IISC team is responsible for delivering on pillar 3 of the MLA’s 2020 strategic plan, namely the KPIs associated with “Livestock and product assurance through integrated integrity systems”.
+The Integrity Systems Company team is responsible for delivering on pillar 3 of the MLA’s 2020 strategic plan, namely the KPIs associated with “Livestock and product assurance through integrated integrity systems”.
 The aim is to drive the Digital Value Chain Strategy and enable seamless data capture, integration and interpretation of the vast and increasing range of data that is being generated through new technology.